 I am a senior/grad student can I join ROTC?

 No you may not.
 You will not meet the required objectives.
 We recommend seeking out an OTS recruiter if you still want to become an officer in the Air Force.

 Detachment 060 generally follows University of Southern California’s academic calendar.
-All of our training sessions take place on Fridays.
-Students should make every effort to arrange their academic schedules to be completely open on Fridays so that they can be on the USC campus for the entire day.
-Mandatory activities typically end by 4:00 PM.
-Extracurricular activities such as Honor Guard and Arnold Air Society can run later.
+All of our training sessions take place on Tuesdays and Thursdays.
+Students should make every effort to arrange their academic schedules to be available Tuesday and Thursday morning.
+Mandatory activities typically end by 10:30 AM, extracurricular activities such as Honor Guard and Arnold Air Society can run later.

 Will I have to go to boot camp?

 AFROTC cadets participate in a four-week training program during the summer between their sophomore and junior years in AFROTC.
 This four-week program is called “Field Training” and it is the AFROTC equivalent of boot camp.
 You will spend your first two years in the AFROTC program learning the skills that you will need in order to be successful at Field Training.
 Field Training takes place at Maxwell Air Force Base in Montgomery, Alabama.
 While you are at Field Training, you will receive career orientation, survival training, weapons familiarization, physical training, and familiarization with the organization and function of an Air Force base.